 One of the most impressive elements of the Xbox One X is the design - Microsoft has managed to cram an awful lot of hardware into what it claims is the smallest Xbox ever.

 The sleek black box is even smaller than the Xbox One S, despite packing in considerable more powerful specs.
-It boasts a simple matt finish, with the now familiar Xbox grill effect at the end, and has a slight lip from the larger top half.
+It boasts a simple matte finish, with the now familiar Xbox grill effect at the end, and has a slight lip from the larger top half.

 Along with the power socket, there's both HDMI in and out, three USB 3.0 ports (one at the front), along with IR, optical sound, and ethernet.
 It also includes both Bluetooth and Wi-Fi for wireless functionality.